claesgill/terraform_azure/README.md

 ```

 ### Usage
+> :warning: Setup configuration should only be done in `variables.tf`.

 The following command will create a resource group, virtual network and finally deploy a VM to Azure:
 ```sh
 $ make all